History

 - Sam Hunt plays his first headlining show in Los Angeles

-- Imagine Dragons returns to Troubadour on their first stop of their Destination Dragons tour.
+- Imagine Dragons returns to Troubadour on their first stop on their Destination Dragons tour.

 - Dwight Yoakam joins Billy Joe Shaver on stage.